secwest/RobustRust/TurbofishAndAssociatedTypes.md

 The `serde` crate is a general-purpose library for serialization and deserialization of Rust data structures.
 It provides a flexible and extensible framework for defining data formats and encoding/decoding rules using Rust traits and macros.
 With `serde`, you can serialize and deserialize Rust data structures to and from a variety of data formats, including JSON, XML, YAML, and others.

 The `serde_json` crate is a specific implementation of `serde` for working with JSON data.
 It provides a lightweight and fast JSON parser and serializer that is optimized for performance and simplicity.
-With `serde_json`, you can easily parse JSON data into Rust data structures and serialize Rust data structures into JSON data.
+With `serde_json`, you can rapidly parse JSON data into Rust data structures and serialize Rust data structures into JSON data with low overhead.

 In `serde_json`, the `Value` type is a dynamically-typed JSON value that can represent any valid JSON data.
 The `Value` type is implemented as an enum with variants for each JSON data type, such as strings, numbers, arrays, and objects.